This is a paid review performed by an independent writer, according to our guidelines.

 - Because the virtual environment is under your full control, a system’s administrator with VMWare experience is advised but not required.
 Dedicated server are still fully managed by VM Racks, as with the other plans.

 - Operating your own infrastructure places more liability on your organization in case of a privacy breach.

 Assuming that your organization can adequately address the aforementioned issues, this is an excellent offer.
 While potentially pricier than the preset packages we reviewed above, cost saving measures like virtualization and prepaid bandwidth will ensure that you’re still getting the best pound-for-pound value anywhere.
-If not, VM Racks will gladly match the lowest price.

 Taking into account server specs, security, federal compliance measures, customer service, and company expertise, it is easy to recommend VM Racks HIPAA Cloud service to any health organization in need of compliant hosting.